 Are you eager to participate in a pan-European science and technology network?
 Are you already in contact with other researchers and you would like to submit a COST Action proposal?
 Would you like to join an existing COST Action?
-This section will explain to you how.
+This section tells you how.

 What is a COST Action?